 The Review Panel will make a determination within five (5) working days.
 The timeline may be extended for good cause by the ADA Compliance Officer in writing to the student.
 The written response to the student must explain why the timeline for determination has been extended, and address the need, if any, for interim remedies.
-In determining whether or not good cause exists to justify extending the timeline for determination, the ADA Compliance Officer will strongly consider the impact such a timeline extension may have on the student's current ability to effectively participate in his/her University education.
+In determining whether or not good cause exists to justify extending the timeline for determination, the ADA Compliance Officer will strongly consider the impact such a timeline extension may have on the student's current ability to effectively participate in his/her university education.
 The ADA Compliance Officer has the authority in these matters and is the impartial arbitrator who assures prompt and equitable determinations.
 The written notification to the student will describe the process for filing a formal grievance if the student continues to feel aggrieved.

 If the student is not satisfied with the Review Panel's response, then the student must use the Procedure for a Discrimination Complaint.
 There are timelines for filing.
-This document is available from the Office of the Vice President for Student Affairs in University Hall, Suite 231 or is available online here.
+This document is available online here.

-C. Complaints
+C. Complaints about Staff